Advanced Power Generation:

 1 Megawatt to 1,000 Megawatts

 The colloquium is organized by the National Fuel Cell Research Center and the Advanced Power and Energy Program at the University of California, Irvine in collaboration with the U.S. Department of Energy; the European Union; the United Nations; the Pacific Rim Consortium on Energy, Combustion, and the Environment; and the American Society of Mechanical Engineers.
-It is sponsored by the U.S. Department of Energy and the South Coast Air Quality Management District.
+It is sponsored by the U.S. Department of Energy.

-An optional tutorial – the Fuel Cell/Gas Turbine Hybrid Short Course – will be held the afternoon of Monday, February 9, 2009, at the National Fuel Cell Research Center at the University of California, Irvine.
+An optional tutorial ― the FUEL CELL/GAS TURBINE HYBRID SHORT COURSE ― will be held the afternoon of Monday, February 8, 2010, at the National Fuel Cell Research Center at the University of California, Irvine.
 The tutorial provides essential background on the fundamentals, design, deployment, history, and operating characteristics of hybrid fuel cell systems.